Find Grad Schools

 Master’s Degrees in Human Resource Management

-There are 322 colleges and univerities across the nation that offer a master's degree in HR.
+There are 322 schools in the United States where you can get your master's degree in hr.
 In recent years, the majority of the students getting degrees in this area were female, and 46% were from an underrepresented racial-ethnic group.
-Also, 5.3% of HR graduates were international students.
+Also, 4.6% of hr graduates were international students.

 Education Levels of HR Majors

-During the 2020-2021 academic year, 9,750 students earned their master's degree in HR.
+During the most recent year for which data is available, 9,125 people earned their master's degree in hr.
 This makes it the 22nd most popular master's degree program in the country.

 Education Level Number of Grads